msalah1193/testProject/README.md

  let controller = paymentBuilder.build(inside: overlay) // handle the result

 ```
-in order to add credit Card to use it instead of entering your credit card info, you should add credit Card info before building the module
+in order to add credit Card to use it instead of entering your credit card info, you should add `VFCreditCardInfo` before building the module

 > using saved credit card , consider a different journey with a different journey id